FrameworkComputer/EmbeddedController/docs/usb-c.md

     *   USB SuperSpeed mode (up to 4 lanes for USB data)
     *   DisplayPort Alternate Mode (up to 4 lanes for DisplayPort data)
     *   Dock Mode (2 lanes for USB data, and 2 lanes for DisplayPort)
+    *   Thunderbolt 3 (TBT3) Alternate Mode (4 lanes for TBT3 data)
     *   Audio Accessory mode.
 (1 lane is used for L and R analog audio signal)
+    *   USB4 (4 lanes for USB data, but using different signaling than USB 3.2)

 For a more complete list of USB-C Power Delivery features, see the [USB-C PD spec][USB PD Spec Id].